Agoric/dapp-oracle/chainlink-agoric/README.md

 Now you visit `http://localhost:3000?API_URL=<backend url>` to interact with the oracle's private API server.
-Fill out the `jobId` and `board` in the UI corresponding to that oracle.
+Fill out the `jobId` and `board` in the UI corresponding to that oracle, given by the `node show-jobs.js` script or output of the `./setup` command.

 Queries you submit will be routed over the chain to the specified on-chain oracle contract (designated by `board`), to the Chainlink node and back, and you should see the replies.
+You will also see the job runs in the Chainlink Oracle

+## Summary

+This is how you can test sending jobs to a chainlink node on the agoric chain.
+The syntax of the job will be how you define a job in your agoric smart contract.

+## Additional
 ### Independent client

 The above instructions test the integration, but don't allow you to submit paid